Smoking with cherry wood and which meats pair best.

 Is Smoking with Cherry Wood Harmful?

-Most smoking geeks have used cherry wood to smoke for years, but if you’re new to the art of smoking you may have hesitations.
+Smoking aficionados have used cherry wood to smoke for years, but if you’re new to the art of smoking you may have hesitations.
 We know there is a fear running amok about arsenic in cherry wood.

 Rest assured if the wood has not been treated or altered from the tree to your grill, it's safe to use.